Sunday Worship

 Call to Worship and Opening Prayer

-People: We come with open hearts, ready to receive.
+People: We come with open minds and ready hearts,

 Message